codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-app-ui.md

 1. In the Add Application panel, add definitions for the application:
   * **Application name**: `codefresh-guestbook` for the quick start.
   * **Runtime**: The runtime to associate with the application, `hosted-runtime` for the quick start.
-  * **YAML filename**: The name of the application's configuration manifest, assigned on commit to Git.
+  * **Name for YAML file**: The name of the application's configuration manifest, assigned on commit to Git.
 By default, the manifest is assigned the application name.
+    You can click the Edit icon and change the name, if needed.

-  >The application definitions cannot be changed after you continue to the Configuration settings.
+  >You cannot change the application definitions once you continue to the Configuration settings.

 {% include
    image.html